Didier Casnati: Biography

 Casnati was born in Varese, Italy, to an Italian chemist, physicist, bio technologist and his wife.
 As a young musician, Casnati was inspired by Dire Straits and The Beach Boys.

 While attending European School in Varese, he formed several school bands to perform at the schools parties.
-He recorded his first solo self produced album at the age of 15.
+He recorded his first solo self produced album at age 15.

 Casnati wrote, sang and played guitar.
-At 18 years of age, he moved to Nice to study law, and was funding it by performing in the streets of Nice, and Nice's flower market.
+At age 18, he moved to Nice to study law, and was funding it by performing in the streets of Nice, and Nice's flower market.
 He was working as a model and actor at the same time, to pay for his studies.

-In Nice he met Nicole Rubi, owner of the restaurant "La petite maison", who made him perform for Elton John, Joe Cocker, Bono among other superstars attending her restaurant.
+In Nice, he met Nicole Rubi, owner of the restaurant "La petite maison", who made him perform for Elton John, Joe Cocker, Bono among other superstars attending her restaurant.
 He formed the band The Gypsy Queens, to improve the performances at the restaurant, and being able to perform a wide range of private parties with the band.

 2004 Latin America

-In 2004 he moved to Lima, Peru, to start a solo career.
+In 2004, he moved to Lima, Peru, to start a solo career.
 He recorded the song Mal Paso with Eva Ayllon, on Jaime Cuadra's fusion Album Cholo Soy, and won the 7 th Independent Music Award, in the fusion category, the album Cholo Soy went on to be used for the James Bond movie Quantum of Solace, with 3 songs.

 2012–2020: Universal

-In 2012 The Gypsy Queens got signed by Nick Raphael to London Records, of the Universal Music Group.
+In 2012, The Gypsy Queens signed by Nick Raphael to London Records, of the Universal Music Group.
 The band recorded their debut album The Gypsy Queens, produced by Larry Klein in 2012, and their second album Lost in the music in 2014.
 The band is known for their all stars private parties performances, and Casnati create a new genre of performing acoustically at dinners.